k8s-school/k8s-school/README.md

 ### Set up local machine

-Depending on your linux distribution version, you might have to upgrade to docker-ce: https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1
+Ubuntu LTS is recommended.
+However, depending on your linux distribution version, you might have to upgrade to docker-ce: https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1

 ```shell